Download

 To use MINOPF you will need:

-• Windows builds may require Matlab 7.3 or later
+• Windows builds may require MATLAB 7.3 or later

-• MATPOWER version 3.2 or later
+• MATPOWER version 5.0 or later (for MINOPF 5.x)

 Installation